I am pleased to announce that I filed my nomination papers at City Hall to follow through on the civic goals I set to start this year.

 Greg was awarded the Hilmer Award by the Ontario Business Educators’ Association for his work related to business education.
 This award represents a career-long contribution to education with a focus on professional leadership in the school, community and province.

 Outside the classroom, Greg has written numerous columns in Metroland Media including the series Lessons in Finance that provide financial tips and advice for young adults.
-An archive of his other published works and counterpoise on today's issues can be found at JUSTCAWS

 .png)